philjhowson/AppStoreAnalytics/README.md

 Tinder’s performance is driven by strong scale in the US and efficient ranking in Germany, but growth is constrained by localization gaps and inconsistent user experience across markets.
-Addressing these issues—particularly in Japan represents a key opportunity to improve both acquisition efficiency and user satisfaction globally.
+Addressing these issues, particularly in Japan, represents a key opportunity to improve both acquisition efficiency and user satisfaction globally.

 ## Reusability & Scaling